cloudfoundry/uaa/README.md

 You can then try logging in with the UAA ruby gem.
 Make sure you have ruby 1.9, and bundler installed, then

     $ cd gem/; bundle
-    $ ./bin/uaa target uaa.cloudfoundry.com
+    $ ./bin/uaac target uaa.cloudfoundry.com vmc
-    $ ./bin/uaa login [yourusername] [yourpassword]
+    $ ./bin/uaac login implicit [yourusername] [yourpassword]

 (or leave out the username / password to be prompted).

-This authenticates and obtains an access token from the server using the OAuth2 implicit grant, similar to the approach intended for a client like VMC.
+This authenticates and obtains an access token from the server using the OAuth2 implicit grant, the same as used by a client like VMC.

 ## Integration tests